Simplicial Flat Norm with Scale: Introduction

 \subsection{Work on Related Problems}

-The problem of computing MSFN is closely related to two other problems on chains defined on simplicial complexes -- the optimal homologous chain problem (OHCP) and the optimal bounding chain problem (OBCP).
-Given a $d$-chain $\vt$ of the simplicial complex $K$, the OHCP is to find a $d$-chain $\vx$ that is homologous to $\vt$ such that $\norm{\vx}_1$ is minimal.
-In the OBCP, we are given a $d$-chain $\vt$ of $K$, and the goal is to find a $(d+1)$-chain $\vs$ of $K$ whose boundary is $\vt$ and $\norm{\vs}_1$ is minimal.
-The OBCP is closely related to the problem of finding an area-minimizing surface with a given boundary \cite{Morgan2008}.
-Computing the MSFN could be viewed, in a simple sense, as combining the objectives of the corresponding OHCP and OBCP instances, with the scale factor determining the relative importance of one objective over the other.
+The problem of computing \MSFN{} is closely related to two other problems on chains defined on simplicial complexes -- the optimal homologous chain problem (OHCP) and the optimal bounding chain problem (OBCP).
+Given a $d$-chain $\vt$ of the simplicial complex $K$, the \OHCP{} is to find a $d$-chain $\vx$ that is homologous to $\vt$ such that $\norm{\vx}_1$ is minimal.
+In the \OBCP{}, we are given a $d$-chain $\vt$ of $K$, and the goal is to find a $(d+1)$-chain $\vs$ of $K$ whose boundary is $\vt$ and $\norm{\vs}_1$ is minimal.
+The \OBCP{} is closely related to the problem of finding an area-minimizing surface with a given boundary \cite{Morgan2008}.
+Computing the \MSFN{} could be viewed, in a simple sense, as combining the objectives of the corresponding optimal homologous chain and optimal bounding chain problem instances, with the scale factor determining the relative importance of one objective over the other.

-When $\vt$ is a cycle and the homology is defined over $\Z_2$, Chen and Freedman showed that OHCP is NP-hard \cite{ChFr2010a}.
-Dey, Hirani, and Krishnamoorthy \cite{DHK2010} studied the original version of OHCP with homology defined over $\Z$, and showed that the problem is in fact solvable in polynomial time when $K$ satisfies certain conditions (when it has no relative torsion).
-Recently, Dunfield and Hirani \cite{DuHi2011} have shown that the OHCP with homology defined over $\Z$ is NP-complete.
-We will use their results to show that the problem of computing MSFN is NP-complete (see Section \ref{ssec:npcompMSFN}).
-These authors also showed that the OBCP with homology defined over $\Z$ is NP-complete as well.
+When $\vt$ is a cycle and the homology is defined over $\Z_2$, Chen and Freedman showed that the \OHCP{} is NP-hard \cite{ChFr2010a}.
+Dey, Hirani, and Krishnamoorthy \cite{DHK2010} studied the original version of the \OHCP{} with homology defined over $\Z$, and showed that the problem is in fact solvable in polynomial time when $K$ satisfies certain conditions (when it has no relative torsion).
+Recently, Dunfield and Hirani \cite{DuHi2011} have shown that the \OHCP{} with homology defined over $\Z$ is NP-complete.
+We will use their results to show that the problem of computing the \MSFN{} is NP-complete (see Section \ref{ssec:npcompMSFN}).
+These authors also showed that the \OBCP{} with homology defined over $\Z$ is NP-complete as well.
 Their result builds on the previous work of Agol, Hass, and Thurston \cite{AgHaTh2006}, who showed that the knot genus problem is NP-complete, and a slightly different version of the least area surface problem is NP-hard.